dharnett/txssh/README.md

+# txssh

-txssh - open multiple ssh connections in tmux panes
+A simple script to open multiple ssh connections in separate panes of a single tmux window.